BeckyPollard/project-quickstart/README.md

 SCSS will be converted to CSS, TSX will be converted to JS, images will be collected into **/build/assets/images**... all good things will be bundled and ready to rock!

-## 🌻 Future Features
-- Publish project to NPM for easy template generation on local machine?

 ## 🖤 Special thanks
 Special thanks to freeCodeCamp and Colt Steele for producing a wonderful [Webpack for Beginners course](https://www.youtube.com/watch?v=MpGLUVbqoYQ).
 Learnings from that course have been applied here to make this project possible.